iaru-r1/opensource-projects/README.md

 ### Remote Control

+- [Hamlib](https://github.com/Hamlib/Hamlib) -  Ham radio control library for rigs, rotators, tuners, and amplifiers
 - [trx-control](https://trx-control.msys.ch) - Transceiver control, extensible in Lua.

 ### Software Defined Radio

+- [SDRPlusPlus](https://www.sdrpp.org/) - SDR++ is a cross-platform and open source SDR software with the aim of being bloat free and simple to use.
 - [GNURadio](https://www.gnuradio.org/) - A software development toolkit that provides signal processing blocks to implement software radios.
 - [Maia SDR](https://maia-sdr.org) - An open-source FPGA-based SDR project focusing on the ADALM Pluto.